SadServers/sadservers/scenarios/saintjohn/README.md

 ## Description

 A developer created a testing program that is continuously writing to a log file <i>/var/log/bad.log</i> and filling up disk.
 You can check for example with <kbd>tail -f /var/log/bad.log</kbd>.<br>
 This program is no longer needed.
 Find it and terminate it.
+Do not delete the log file.

 ## Test